Andreas010/Andreas010.github.io/docs/ddrg/index.md

 ESC - Close the editor without saving again

-Left Click on one of the bars - Place a note at that position Right Click on a highlighted note - Remove that note
+Left Click on one of the bars - Place a note at that position Middle Click on a note - Get the current settings of the note Right Click on a highlighted note - Remove that note
 ```